zrecore/femtoduino-ble/README.md

 femtoduino-ble
 ==============

-The smallest arduino clone, with onboard Bluetooth 4.0 (BLE)
+The Smallest Arduino compatible board, with onboard Bluetooth 4.0 (BLE)

+The sample sketch(es) and Android application(s) are available within the Arduino/ and Android/ folders, respectively.